Boundedness in general type MMP: Introduction

 \subsection{Acknowledgment}

-The authors would like to thank Jungkai A. Chen, Christopher D. Hacon, James M\textsuperscript{c}Kernan, Vyacheslav Shokurov, Chenyang Xu for helpful discussions and comments.
-JH is supported by NSFC for Excellent Young Scientists (\#12322102), and the National Key R\&D Program of China (\#2023YFA1010600, \#2020YFA0713200).
+The authors would like to thank Christopher D. Hacon, Jihao Liu, James M\textsuperscript{c}Kernan, Vyacheslav Shokurov, Chenyang Xu for helpful discussions and comments.
+JH is supported by NSFC for Excellent Young Scientists (\#12322102), and the National Key R\&D Program of China (\#2023YFA1010600).
 JH is a member of LMNS, Fudan University.
-JL is supported by the National Key R\&D Program of China (\#2024YFA1014400).
 LQ is partially supported by Shanghai Sailing program 24YF2709800.
 ZZ is partially supported by the NSF Grants DMS-2240926, DMS-2234736, a Sloan research fellowship, a Packard fellowship, and the Simons Collaboration on Moduli of Varieties.